dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-refresh-mode-report.md

 In the **Code** field, paste the following code, replacing `YOUR_SECRET_HERE` in the StoreClient constructor with the secret you created when setting up the Storage by Zapier integration (not your dbt Cloud secret), and setting the `account_username` and `report_token` variables to actual values.

-This code will validate the authenticity of the request, then send a [`run report` command to the Mode API](https://mode.com/developer/api-reference/analytics/report-runs/#runReport) for the given report token.
+The code below will validate the authenticity of the request, then send a [`run report` command to the Mode API](https://mode.com/developer/api-reference/analytics/report-runs/#runReport) for the given report token.

 ```python
 import hashlib